ryx/marketing.js/README.md

 ```

 ## API
-Check the code for inline JSDOC comments
+Coming soon, check the code for inline JSDOC comments until then ...